netbirdio/docs/docs/how-to-guides/network-routes.md

 Metric defines prioritization when choosing the main routing peer in a high availability network.
 Lower metrics have higher priority.

 ### Distribution groups
-Distribution groups defines that peers that belong to groups set in this field will receive the network route.
+Distribution groups define that peers that belong to groups set in this field will receive the network route.
 :::info
 It doesn't remove the need for the routing peer to be connected to these peers
 :::